-Calibration verification for calibrations involves the calculation of the percent drift or the percent difference of the instrument response between the initial calibration and each subsequent analysis of the verification standard.
+Calibration verification for calibrations involves the calculation of the percent difference of the instrument response between the initial calibration and each subsequent analysis of the verification standard.
 (These calculations are available in the laboratory method SOPs.)
 Verification standards are evaluated based on the % Difference from the average CF or RF of the initial calibration or based on % Drift or % Recovery if a linear or quadratic curve is used.